katydecorah/font-library/CONTRIBUTING.md

 * Avoid ambiguous names for tags; make the tag name intuitive (Would you use this tag to find font X?)
 * The family name must match the Google Font family name exactly

 These guidelines are enforced by tests.
-You can run the tests locally by first running `npm install` from the command line and then `npm run`.
-Or you can wait to create a pull request and the tests will run there.
+You can run the tests locally by first running `npm install` from the command line and then `npm test`.
+Alternatively, you can wait to create a pull request and the tests will run there.

 # Contributing